 - A 2-MW battery at a substation in New Kent County serving a 20-MW solar facility will show how batteries can help manage voltage and loading issues caused by reverse energy flow, to maintain grid stability.

-Separately, the company issued a Request for Proposals (RFP) seeking bids for up to 500 MW of solar and onshore wind generation in the state.
-Bidders seeking more information on the competitive bidding process and the RFP submittal documents should visit www.dominionenergy.com/2019solarwindrfp.
+Separately, the company issued a request for proposal (RFP) seeking bids for up to 500 MW of solar and onshore wind generation in the state.
+Bidders seeking more information on the competitive bidding process and the RFP submittal documents should visit here.